DC Assault Cases Involving Serious Bodily Injury

 In an aggravated assault case, serious bodily injury is different from significant bodily injury, which is a lower-level felony assault charge that does not require the same high level of injuries required for aggravated assault.
 DC assault cases involving serious bodily injury require injuries that involve unconsciousness, extreme physical pain, protracted and obvious disfigurement, loss or impairment of a bodily function or mental faculty, or a substantial risk of death.

-Penalties for Aggravated Assault in DC
+What are the Penalties for Aggravated Assault in DC?

 Aggravated assault in Washington, DC is a felony-level offense.
 A felony means that the maximum possible penalty a person faces more than one year in prison.
 A person convicted of aggravated assault faces a maximum possible penalty of up to ten years in prison and a maximum possible fine of up to $25,000.